andreahjelde/Oblig2/README.md

 H2 elements will have a size of 2.2rem X

-The paragraph will never exceed 70ch wide and the distance the distance between lines of text will be set to 1.5
+The paragraph will never exceed 70ch wide and the distance X the distance between lines of text will be set to 1.5X

-Fonten i bodyen overkjører fonten i headerne.. gradient???
+Fonten i bodyen overkjører fonten i headerne..